prajnak/syde522_project/assignment2.md

 ## Autoencoding Histo-pathology images
 The images were downloaded from learn and loaded into MATLAB.
 They were then converted into 32x32 grayscale images.

 Since all these operations were done in MATLAB 2015a, which did not have a default implementation of the autoencoder class, a feedforwardnet was created and configured with a single hidden layer of varying sizes starting at 1024/2, where 1024 = 32x32.
 The activation functions used in the hidden layer and the output layer was a tangential sigmoid function.
 The same network resulted in much lower MSE when configured with a 'tansig' as opposed to a 'logsig' activation function.
+The 'hidden layer size' used in the rest of the report refers to the number of neurons in the single hidden layer of the autoencoder
 ### Autoencoder with varying hidden layer sizes

 #### MSE for hideen layer sizes 512 and 256